-We disagree with the examiner's finding on policy 35811682.
-The miscellaneous factors (12.00, 40.00 for building at location #1, building #1 and 54.00, 80.00 at location #1 building 2) are erroneously displayed on the rating worksheets because of a systems problem when using the Special Rate Program.
-This issue was previously identified and a system fix was implemented in January 2010, after the effective date of this policy.
-The miscellaneous factors erroneously displayed on the rating worksheets were not used in any way to develop the premium.
-Attached in EXHIBIT B are the rating worksheets, before the application of the Special Rate Program, which displays the miscellaneous factor of 1.00.
-The underwriter subsequently applied the Special Rate Program based upon a qualifying Total Insured Value of \$34,953,000 for this account and, as a result, an unmodified final rate of .042 for group I and .040 for group II was applied to buildings 1 and 2.
+The miscellaneous factors (89.00, 45.00, 11.00 for personal property at location #1, building #1 and 27.00, 20.00 and 99.00 at location #8 building 1) are incorrectly displayed on the rating worksheets due to a systems problem when using the Special Rate Program.
+This issue was previously identified and a system fix was implemented in January 2010, after the effective date of this policy. miscellaneous factors were not used in the development of the premium on this policy.
+Please see EXHIBIT A for the rating worksheets, before the application of the Special Rate Program, which displays the displays the miscellaneous factor of .90.
+The underwriter subsequently applied the Special Rate Program based upon a qualifying Total Insured Value of \$21,262,254 for this account and as a result an unmodified final rate of .040 for group I, .038 for group II and .032 for AOC was applied to personal property at building #1, location #1 and .059 for group I, .047 for group II and .067 for AOC was applied to personal property at building #1, location #8.